xishantingyu/SESE/day4/The_Pragmatic_Programmer.md

 *	Some Things Are Better Done than Described
 *	Don't Be a Slave to Formal Methods
 *	Expensive Too Do Not Produce Better Designs

+		should read: expensive, too do not produce better designs

 ----